Question 106·Easy·Cross-Text Connections

 Understand Text 1’s explanation

-Text 1 says that yawning happens because we need more oxygen.
-It explains that in a stuffy room, people yawn to take a deep breath, so stale air/low oxygen is presented as the main cause of yawning.
+Text 1 says yawning happens because we need more oxygen.
+It suggests that in a stuffy room people yawn to take a deep breath, so stale air/low oxygen is presented as the main cause of yawning.

 Identify Text 2’s main findings

-Text 2 says that experiments suggest yawning helps cool the brain and that it is strongly influenced by social cues.
-It adds that people yawn more when they see others yawn, and that room temperature changes yawning rates, but changing oxygen levels did not affect yawning.
+Text 2 says experiments suggest yawning helps cool the brain and is strongly influenced by social cues.
+It also says room temperature affects yawning rates, but changing oxygen levels did not.